CU-BioKEM/user-guide/docs/source/index.rst

 Welcome to BioKEM's documentation!
 =======================================
-The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of plunge-frozen samples.
-Using a Titan Krios G3i (funded by HHMI) for high resolution data collection on a Gatan K3 Direct Detection Camera the BioKEM facility is able to offer high-end data collection at atomic level resolution with an option to have on the fly motion correction, particle picking, and 2D class averaging.
-The BioKEM facility uses Serial EM for SPA and cryo-ET data acquisition.
-For sample prep and vitrification please contact CU Boulder's Electron Microscopy Services at the Moleclular Cellular Developmental Biology Department.
+The University of Colorado Boulder Biochemistry Department's Krios Electron Microscopy facility (BioKEM) offers single particle cryo-EM and cryo-ET of plunge-frozen samples using a Titan Krios G3i with a Gatan K3 Direct Detection Camera.
+This user guide will provide step by step instructions for:

 .. toctree::
    :maxdepth: 2